TileDB-Inc/TileDB-PyBabylonJS/README.md

 conda activate pybabylonjs-dev
 ```

-Install the python.
+Fork or clone the repo.
+Install the Python package.
 This will also build the TS package.
 ```bash
 pip install -e ".[test, examples]"
 ```

 When developing your extensions, you need to manually enable your extensions with the
 notebook / lab frontend.
-For lab, this is done by the command:
+For jupyter lab, this is done by the command:

 ```
 jupyter labextension install @jupyter-widgets/jupyterlab-manager